mickael-guene/fdpic_manifest/README.md

 ~/fdpic $ arm-v7-linux-uclibceabi-gcc -v
 ```

-* install runtime if you need it and test you can run an fdpic binary
+* install runtime if you need it and check you can run an FDPIC binary
 ```
 ~/fdpic $ tar -C install_test -xf out/runtime-20150901-161939-d0b51e9f-armv7-m.tgz
 ~/fdpic $ ./install_test/proot -R install_test/rootfs -q install_test/qemu-arm ./install_test/rootfs/bin/gdbserver
 ```

 ## Limitations of the toolset
-Main limitations of the toolset are due to the lack of mmu and are mainly :
+Main limitations of the toolset are due to the lack of MMU and are mainly :
 * no fork support.
 Instead use vfork.
 * memory limitations (mprotect, ....).
-* stack has a static size define at link time.
+* stack has a static size defined at link time.

-Other know limitations not due to the lack of mmu are :
+Other known limitations not due to the lack of MMU are :
 * lazy binding is not supported.
-All the plt entries are resolved at load time.
+All the PLT entries are resolved at load time.